Special offer

 Dear [Employee Name],

-Please see [HR Rep Name] about our workplace policies to ensure everyone’s safety as we resume in-person activities.
+Please review our company policy regarding in-person work and see [HR Rep Name] about our workplace and remote work policies to ensure everyone’s safety as we resume in-person activities.
+If you have any questions or need support, don’t hesitate to contact the HR department.

 Best,